AOE-khkhan/social-transit-solver-python/README.md

 ### `Problem_Data.txt`

 Input data related to the problem definition, including the initial solution, variable bounds, line data, constraint parameters, etc. Each parameter is written on a separate row, with vectors being written as a single tab-separated row.
+Note that this version of the program uses a 2SFCA metric-based objective, while later versions used a gravity metric-based objective.

 Several vectors correspond to the set of lines, while others correspond to the set of vehicle types.
 In both cases we always maintain a consistent order, so that the elements of multiple vectors with the same index correspond to each other.

 The rows are written in the following order:

 * `vbound`: Vector of bounds for each vehicle type (i.e. limit to how many of each vehicle type is available).
 * `vcapacity`: Vector of capacities for each vehicle type (number of passengers).
 * `vcost`: Vector of operating costs for each vehicle type (dollars to operate for the entirety of the day-to-day time horizon).